mgechev/blog.mgechev.com/content/post/2018-01-29-javascript-decorators-aop-autobind-memoization.md

 Decorators in JavaScript are now in [stage 2](https://github.com/tc39/proposals).
 They allow us to alter the definition of a class, method, or a property.
 There are already a few neat libraries which provide decorators and make our life easier by allowing us to write more declarative code with better performance characteristics.

 In this blog post I'll share a few decorators which I'm using on a daily basis.
+We'll take a look at:

+- How to write more efficient code with `@autobind`
+- How to cache results of computations using `@memo`
+- Improving separation of concerns and cohesion with `aspect.js`'s `@beforeMethod` and `@afterMethod`
+- Developing more decoupled code using dependency injection from `injection-js`

 ## Autobind